Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - Not within 6 months of stroke, heart attack, or unstable angina -- Treatment should be deferred until cleared by your cardiologist.

-- Other medical conditions reviewed -- Severe liver or kidney disease, uncontrolled hypertension, retinitis pigmentosa, and bleeding disorders require physician judgment.
+- Other medical conditions reviewed -- Severe liver or kidney disease, uncontrolled hypertension, retinitis pigmentosa, and bleeding disorders require doctor judgment.

 - Honest medication disclosure -- Alpha-blockers, antifungals, ritonavir, and some HIV medications interact with PDE5 inhibitors.